How to Navigate Squamish Without a Car

 - South Parks Route: Stawamus Chief Provincial Park, Sea to Sky Gondola and Shannon Falls Provincial Park.

-- Downtown (accessed via all routes): Walking distance to the Newport Beach, the Squamish Estuary and Spit, shopping, dining and activities.
+- Downtown (accessed via all routes): Walking distance to the Squamish Estuary, shopping, dining and activities.
 You can read about downtown Squamish here.

 Photo: Squamish Shred Shuttle